MihaiTheCoder/BehavioralPatterns/README.md

 * Many to many relationship in code: No running class, only the models: User-UserToGroup-Group
 * Other possible examples that are not yet implemented -> Chat application, GUI Library, Taxi/Taxi Center

 5. Memento pattern
 ------------------

 ### a.
 Pattern description
+The memento pattern is a software design pattern that provides the ability to restore an object to its previous state (undo via rollback).

 ### b.
 When to use Memento pattern
+* When you need to be able to track the state of an object,or/and restore previous states as needed
+* When you cannot use simple operation undo/redo, by saving the commands (when there are side effects to the operations) - example translation
+* Database transactions.

 ### c.
 Actors
+* Originator: object that we want to save.
+It will create the actual memento.
+* Caretaker: keeps the mementos
+* Memento: (Magic cookie) internal state of the object

 ### d.
 Pitfalls
+* if keeping the state/restoring the state is expensive, the memento pattern might not be fit
+* Exposing information only to memento so that we don't brake encapsulation
+* It may be difficult to ensure the Originator can access a Memento's state
+* Caretaker has to manage Mementos, but doesn't know their size.
+* Needs to consider deleting history, or how much history it should keep

 ### e.
 Flavors
+* Classical memento: Save each time the entire state
+* Iterative memento: Save the changes that occured from the previous state(delta), instead of saving the entire state again, (e.g. Git)

 ### f.
 Examples
+* Employee example1: Starting class: Employee.EmployeeExample
+	* Save the state of an employee using a class EmployeeMememento.
+Keep all the the updates that were made to the Employee.
+* Employee example2: Starting class: EmployeeSerialized.EmployeeSerializedExample
+	* Save the state of an employee by serializing Employee.
+Keep only 10 updates of the employee, the rest will be lost

 6. Observer pattern
 ------------------